Nichushkin scores OT winner in return to lineup, Avalanche beat Wild 2-1

 Brock Faber had a goal for a Minnesota team that showed few signs of fatigue after a 5-2 win the night before in Arizona.
 The Wild remain on the fringe of the playoff picture.

+“Tough back-to-back against a good fresh, hockey team,” Faber said.
+“Obviously (Gustavsson) played great and we gave ourselves a chance to win.
+It’s frustrating, though.”

 Lehkonen scored early on a no-look pass from MacKinnon.
-It was MacKinnon’s 70th assist of the season.
+It was MacKinnon’s 70th assist of the season (he later added No. 71).
 The last Colorado player to have 70 or more assists in a season was Peter Forsberg (77 in 2002-03).

 Faber tied it in the second on a wide-open wrist shot.
 He now has 37 points this season, the third-highest mark for a rookie in Wild history.
 He trails only Kaprizov (51 in 2020-21) and Matt Boldy (39 in 2021-22).